Erin stood in front of the cupboard and sighed. Loudly.

 “So, what?
 If I don’t decide to help you, will you hurt me?
 Bash my brains in?
 Or will you just rip my clothes off and try to rape me?”

 “Of course I wouldn’t do that.
 I’m no barbarian—”

 Erin’s hand moved in a flash.
 Pisces looked down and gulped.
 A knife was poking into his stomach.

 Her knife had a gratifying effect on her mage guest.
-He licked his lips and raised his hands, turning a shale paler than normal.
+He licked his lips and raised his hands, turning a shade paler than normal.